-It’s one those rides, (we’ve all had them) when we’re not necessarily breaking the rules but not necessarily sticking to them either.
+It's one of those rides (we've all had them) when we're not necessarily breaking the rules but not necessarily sticking to them either.
 Just letting off steam.

-The shaky cam, for certain, is deliberate and works incredibly well at capturing the exhilaration of that type of urban ride (thrash), from first and third person perspective.
+The shaky cam is deliberate and works incredibly well at capturing the exhilaration of that type of urban ride, from first and third-person perspectives.